cms-tamu/MuJetAnalysis_PileupStudy/2018_PU_Scale_Factor_Method/README.md

   * Where "pu" isthe number of pileup events, "MC_{truth}" is taken from the mixing file, and "r" was calculated in step 4
   * Not strictly needed since normalization has already occurred
 6. Edit cutflow table producers to include LUT for each of the three r as arrays
-7. Use LUT to reweight each event according to their PU value
+7. Use LUTs to reweight each event according to their PU value
 8. Run cutflow table producers
+9. Compare epislon/alpha outputs to estimate PU uncertainty